mirko-pace/articles/evcs_acsm_experiments.md

 4) Fit `augsynth(outcome ~ treated | covariates, progfunc="Ridge", scm=TRUE)`.
 5) Extract the post-period effect per treated unit and then **pool** (equal-weight or kWh-weighted).

-This approach keeps the story simple—compare actual vs synthetic for each site—while the **covariates** make the synthetic more comparable to the treated station’s baseline.
-As a result, the post-treatment difference we see is less likely to be driven by quirks like persistent uptime differences or unusually high capacity at the treated site.
+The goal is to **compare the observed data from the treated group versus robust synthetic data at location level**, so that the covariates can help the ASCM model to create a synthetic counterfactual less likely to be biased by differences in uptime, big differences in capacity or utilization/traffic.

 ## 5. Implementation Details